ForallFramework/loader.package/README.md

-# Loader - Version 0.2.1 Beta
+# Loader - Version 0.2.1 Discontinued

+## Notice

+**This package is no longer in development and only works with core.package 0.5.2 Beta.**

 ## Description